 We are a UK based company that works with sporting organisations globally, providing unbiased information that understands the difficulties that parents and coaches face in today’s world.

-Our partners currently include amongst others, England Rugby, UK Coaching, Cricket Scotland, Northern Ireland FA, Sport Northern Ireland and the Little Athletics franchise in Australia.
+Our partners currently include amongst others, the Youth Sport Trust, England Rugby, UK Coaching, Cricket Scotland, Northern Ireland FA, Sport Northern Ireland and the Little Athletics franchise in Australia.
 We also work with soccer organisations in the USA and Canada.

 A generation ago children went out to play sport for the fun of the game and if they became successful and were able to make a living from it then that was great.
 It was not the primary motivation for parents setting out their children on their sporting careers.

 Many parents from the moment they see their child in sports kit and they begin to look like mini-adults, have a much greater expectation, which can often outweigh their patience in helping their child develop at the appropriate speed.

 As obesity rates continue to rise globally, many young people are giving up sport in their teenage years due to some of the pressures, behaviours put on them by parents during their formative years and they simply fall out of love with sport.
 It is no longer fun and that is the primary reason that children want to play sport in the first place.